 As a father who does not have custody of their child, it can be heartbreaking to know that they are spending the vast majority of their time with the other parent.
-While it can be a challenge to gain custody, especially if the other parent is making it difficult for you, it’s always possible if you can show that visitation would be in the best interests of your child’s emotional needs.
+While it can be a challenge to gain custody, especially if the other parent is making it difficult for you, it’s always possible if you can show that parenting time would be in the best interests of your child’s emotional needs.

 In general, child custody courts believe that children benefit when they have a positive relationship with both of their parents.
 The following are some things that you should ensure you are doing before trying to gain custody of your child.